LogtalkDotOrg/logtalk3/manuals/sources/libraries/git.rst

 https://git-scm.com/docs/pretty-formats

-Convenient predicates are also provided for common used formats such as the commit author and the commit hash.
+Convenient predicates are also provided for commonly used formats such as the commit author and the commit hash.
 For example:

 ::